Xunnamius/strongbox-switchcrypt/README.md

   StrongBox is also a single-threaded application.
 On the other hand, dm-crypt has the benefit of ARM NEON/ARMv6-32 hardware optimizations as well as parallelization across CPUs.
-- `--flake-size` must be a power greater than or equal to 64 and, for best performance, should be some power of 2.
+- `--flake-size` must be a number greater than or equal to 64 and, for best performance, should be some power of 2.
 - Do not expect real security from this.
 This is just a toy and there are several crypto-related issues with the current prototype implementation!
-- In an actual implementation, the backstore should be initialized with random data that is then encrypted and written as the "initial" encryption operation.
+- In an actual implementation, the backstore should be initialized before StrongBox with random data instead of zeros.
 - For older kernels, BLFS_SV_QUEUE_MAX_MESSAGES must be kept low (i.e. probably less than 20)